 Figure 4.
 Detecting flipping and rotation, (a) current block, (b) prediction block after affine transform in the case of flipping (e.g. horizontal flipping), (c) prediction block after affine transform in the case of rotation (e.g. around 80 degree clockwise)

 In this proposal, we have defined two modes of flipping (i.e. flipped or not flipped), and four modes of rotation (i.e. around 0/90/180/270 degree).
-Each mode of rotation coverl +-45 degree around the main angle.
+Each mode of rotation covers +-45 degree around the main angle.
 For example, rotation mode of 90 degree cover rotation angle in the range of {45, 135} degree.

 Outer product of AB and AC curve is calculated using the following equation.
 Compared to the previous proposal JVET-P0600, two right shift have been added to the equation to reduce the required number of bits for this operation